farisachugthai/ipython/docs/source/development/how_ipython_works.rst

 you can load this profile by adding ``--profile=<name>`` to your command line options.
 Profiles are supported by all IPython applications.

-IPython ships with some sample profiles in :file:`IPython/config/profile`.
-If you create profiles with the name of one of our shipped profiles, these config files will be copied over instead of starting with the automatically generated config files.

 IPython extends the config loader for Python files so that you can inherit config from another profile.
 To do this, use a line like this in your Python config file: